 Mohammed Ali Road, which is already one of Mumbai's most vibrant neighborhoods, becomes the place to be for every Muslim celebrating Ramadan.
 After a day of fasting, Muslims gather in the area by the thousands to break the fast.
 Tables begin filling up hours before sundown in preparation and at the appointed time the crowd breaks the fast together.

-As an added bonus, we will visit Asim's relatives after we enjoy our Iftar.
-We will briefly stop-in and share some some sweets and Ramadan stories with them.
+As an added bonus, we will also visit a local family after we enjoy our Iftar - briefly calling in to share some sweets and Ramadan stories with them.

 Mohammed Ali Road